rkwitt/excess_capacity/README.md

 NeurIPS '22
 [arXiv](https://arxiv.org/abs/2202.08070)

-In case you use code provided here, please cite as:
+In case you use code provided in this repository, please cite as:
 ```bibtex
 @inproceedings{Graf22a,
     author    = {Graf, F. and Zeng, S. and Rieck, B. and Niethammer, M. and Kwitt, R.},